reMaking Slavery in the courts

 (1677)

-A crucial English Common Law case to define African slavery, and to create mechanisms to enforce ownership and recover debts related to slave sales.
-Over the following decades, the English courts became a battleground over whether people could be considered property.
+A foundational English Common Law case that defined slavery in England and its empire in the Americas, and to create mechanisms to enforce ownership and recover debts related to slave sales.
+It literally redefined some people as legally things, or “goods” as opposed to people.
+Over the following decades, English and colonial courts became a battleground over whether people could be considered property.

 Introduction